Mass Gainer Protein: What is it, and is it Worth It?

 Now that you know how to build muscle, let’s revisit our original topic: Do you need a mass gainer?

-Whether you need, or can benefit from, a mass gainer depends.
+Whether you need or can benefit from a mass gainer depends.
 Can you eat enough protein and calories without a mass gainer?

 If you can, then a mass gainer really wouldn't be necessary.
 Mass gainers, and really any supplements, are not magic formulas to get your body results.
+Supplements, in general, are tools you can use to fill in the gaps in your nutrition.

 With that being said, if you still aren't getting enough calories and protein with a mass gainer ... they certainly won't be helpful!